 Director David Lean never allows the spectacle to overshadow the human drama, thus creating an epic that stimulates both our senses and intellect.
 Even more interesting is the fact that when everything is said and done you still don’t know much about the title character — the puzzle is not solved so you’re left with more questions than answers, and that vagueness is invigorating rather than frustrating.

 Lean originally planned to make a film about the life of Gandhi.
 The logistics of making a movie about a man who was perceived as a deity proved to be too daunting a task for perfectionist Lean.
-He later immersed himself in T. E. Lawrence’s biography Seven Pillars of Wisdom.
-Lean worked on the screenplay with Michael Wilson (A Place in the Sun and Planet of the Apes), but he wasn’t satisfied with the final product.
+He later immersed himself in T. E. Lawrence’s celebrated biography Seven Pillars of Wisdom.
+Lean worked on the screenplay with Michael Wilson (A Place in the Sun), but he wasn’t satisfied with the final product.

 Peter O’Toole is stunning in his first starring role.
-He won the role only after Marlon Brando (The Godfather) and Albert Finney (The Dresser) turned it down.
+He won the role only after Marlon Brando (The Godfather) and Albert Finney (Tom Jones) turned it down.
 The role made O’Toole an instant super-star and it’s easy to see why.

-In addition to O’Toole as Lawrence, the cast includes Guinness as Prince Faisal, Anthony Quinn (Lust for Life) as Auda Abu Tayi, Jack Hawkins (Ben-Hur) as General Allenby, José Ferrer (Cyrano de Bergerac) as Turkish Bey, Arthur Kennedy (Peyton Place) as journalist Jackson Bentley and Claude Rains (Mr. Skeffington) as Mr. Dryden.
+In addition to O’Toole as Lawrence, the cast includes Alec Guinness as Prince Faisal, Anthony Quinn (Zorba the Greek) as Auda Abu Tayi, Jack Hawkins (The Bridge on the River Kwai) as General Allenby, Puerto Rican actor José Ferrer (Cyrano de Bergerac) as Turkish Bey, Arthur Kennedy (A Summer Place) as cynical journalist Jackson Bentley and Claude Rains (Mr. Smith goes to Washington) as Mr. Dryden.

-They’re all great, but the only other actor who comes close to O’Toole’s extraordinary performance is Omar Sharif (Doctor Zhivago), who plays the role of Ali.
+They’re all great, but the only other actor who comes close to O’Toole’s fantastic performance is Omar Sharif (Doctor Zhivago), who plays the role of Ali.
 It’s a difficult role because Ali is supposed to be Lawrence’s conscience and that kind of symbolic character is awfully hard to pull off.
 But Sharif nails it, and his scenes with O’Toole are great.
-I’m not surprised that Sharif quickly established himself as an international movie star — he had the talent, the looks, the charisma.
+I’m not surprised that Sharif quickly established himself as an international movie star.

 I also think it would be unfair for me not to mention production designer John Box’s magnificent work.
 He made it so hard for me to tell what was an actual building and what was a set specifically built for the film.
 The city of Aqaba, for example, constructed by Box’s team in Almeria, Spain, is an extraordinary piece of work.
 I can’t imagine the movie working as well as it does without that much attention to detail.